Kesarrudr/coding_task_/ReadMe.md

    pnpm run dev
    ```

+   **Routes:**

+   - The user platform is available at `/`.
+   - The `/upload` route is for manually uploading solutions.

 ## Features

 - Fetch and display past, ongoing, and upcoming coding contests.
 - Bookmark contests for future reference.
 - Automatically update contest data via the contest worker.
 - Built using **TypeScript, React, Node.js, PostgreSQL**, and **Docker**.
+- Fetches past, upcoming, and featured contests.
+- Assigns contests to newly uploaded videos.
+- Efficient database and caching mechanisms.
+- Mobile and tablet responsive UI.
+- Light and dark mode with a toggle option.
+- Automated fetching of solution links from YouTube.
+- Well-documented code.

+## Assignment Details

+### Requirements Implemented

+- Fetching upcoming contests from Codeforces, CodeChef, and Leetcode.
+- Displaying the date and time remaining before the contest starts.
+- Displaying past contests with filtering by platform.
+- Allowing users to bookmark contests.
+- Providing a way to populate and fetch contest solutions from YouTube.
+- UI is mobile and tablet responsive.
+- Light and dark mode toggle.
+- Automated fetching of YouTube solution links.
+- Well-documented and structured codebase.

 ## Demo